vladansaracpv/slate/source/includes/_partnerSalesReport.md

 #### Locations of single Merchant
 <a id="opIdcreateAnalyticReports-location-list"></a>

-*Partner fetch list of all locations for a specific merchants with sales summary info*

 `GET /api/v1/analytics/merchant/<merchantid>/location`

+*Fetch list of all locations for a specific Merchant with sales summary info.*

 **Required user role:**